dougeby/IntuneDocs/InTuneDocs/DeployUse/windows-compliance-policy-settings-in-microsoft-intune.md

 ### Device health settings
 - **Require devices to be reported as healthy**: You can set a rule to require that **Windows 10 Mobile** devices must be reported as healthy in new or existing compliance policies.
 If this setting is enabled, Windows 10 devices are evaluated via the Health Attestation Service (HAS) for these data points:
   -  **BitLocker is enabled**: When BitLocker is on, the device can help protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.
 Windows BitLocker Drive Encryption encrypts all data stored on the Windows operating system volume.
-BitLocker uses the TPM to help protect the Windows operating system and user data and helps to ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.
-If the computer is equipped with a compatible TPM, BitLocker uses the TPM to lock the encryption keys that protect the data.
+BitLocker uses the TPM to help protect the Windows operating system and user data.
+BitLocker also helps ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.
+If the computer is equipped with a compatible TPM, BitLocker uses the TPM to lock the encryption keys that help protect the data.
 As a result, the keys cannot be accessed until the TPM has verified the state of the computer.
   -  **Code integrity is enabled**: Code integrity is a feature that validates the integrity of a driver or system file each time it is loaded into memory.
 Code integrity detects whether an unsigned driver or system file is being loaded into the kernel.
 It also detects whether a system file has been modified by malicious software that is being run by a user account with administrator privileges.
   - **Secure Boot is enabled**: When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
 Also, when Secure Boot is enabled, the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
 The UEFI firmware verifies this before it lets the machine start.
 If any files have been tampered with, breaking their signature, the system will not boot.